 Companies that gather the event logs, called Competition Information Providers (CIPs), capture the event measurements by human annotation.
-Recently, Pappalardo et al. [71] described the procedure of data collection during soccer matches at CIP Wyscout.
-The annotation of events during one game is performed by a team of three or four people.
-Although the process is optimised by using annotation software and automatic data quality analysis, human labour remains necessary for event detection and the final quality assessments.
-Generally, CIPs offer match event logs from hundreds of games in dozens of professional competitions, which means that the companies largely invest in data collection.
-With the recent developments in computer vision and high-resolution cameras, it is likely that more and more will be invested in automated gathering of match event logs.
-Automatic event detection does not only result in a cheaper way of obtaining the measurements.
+Recently, Pappalardo et al. [61] described the procedure of data collection during soccer matches at CIP Wyscout.
+Although the annotation process is optimised by specialised software and automatic data quality analysis, the process is mainly carried out by humans.
+With the recent developments in computer vision and highresolution cameras, it is likely that more and more will be invested in automated gathering of match event logs.
+This would not only result in a cheaper way of match event log gathering.
 Eventually, match data could be generated for amateur and professional youth teams as well, creating a new pool of customers for services that rely on soccer events.
-It is therefore relevant to search for effective methods to obtain match event logs using state-of-the-art computer vision techniques.